Bibles for Everyone!

 - The New Oxford Annotated Bible with Apocrypha: New Revised Standard Version

 - The New Testament and Psalms: An Inclusive Version

 Our Sunday School children will similarly be exploring the Bible each Sunday using Spark Bibles.

 Hope Central Church is a learning congregation.
 We keep learning by being in worship together, doing the work of compassion and justice, by hearing each others’ stories.
 We wanted to share what we’re learning by reading.
 Here’s what we are reading.

 Our makeGOOD Capital Campaign

-To learn more about our Furnace Project and the makeGOOD campaign, click here.
+Our makeGOOD campaign kicked off Sunday, September 13 after our morning church service.
+To learn more about our Furnace Project and the makeGOOD campaign, visit our makeGOOD campaign page.

 Listen to Reverend Traci Blackmon’s Sermon!

 On April 12, Hope Central Church hosted the Rev. Traci Blackmon on behalf of the Massachusetts Conference of the UCC.
 The Word from Pastor Traci was an incredible moment for our congregation, in our work for racial justice.
 You can hear her sermon here.

 Ministry of Justice and Compassion